What Is Spinach Good For?

 Spinach Fun Facts

-Known to thrive better in cooler than warmer climates, Arab farmers were nevertheless able to successfully cultivate spinach in the arid Mediterranean climate through the use of a sophisticated irrigation system, possibly as early as the eighth century.
+Known to thrive better in cooler climates, Arab farmers were nevertheless able to successfully cultivate spinach in the warmer18

-Low in calories but packed with nutrients, spinach is one of a number of leafy vegetables becoming more and more prevalent on the salad bar.
-Its versatility makes it easily adaptable in healthy vegetable drinks and smoothies, lightly sautéed as a stand-along side dish, and added to soups or stir fried vegetables.
-Best of all, this green superfood is packed with so many healthy attributes, it’s hard to list them all!
+Low in calories but packed with nutrients, spinach is one of the many leafy vegetables becoming more and more prevalent on the salad bar.
+Its versatility makes it easily adaptable in healthy vegetable drinks and smoothies, lightly sautéed as a stand-alone side dish, and added to soups or stir.